 How often should you do activities with toddlers?

 Before we delve into the activities, I want to stress this: please don’t spend a whole entire day going from planned activity to planned activity with your littles.
 They also need the time and space for independent play.
-In my course, Your Playful Home, I teach my students about the importance of establishing a daily rhythm – planned activities should really be done at a time when you are all well-rested and your child is at a loose end.
+In my toolkit, Playful Days at Home, I show my students about the importance of establishing a daily rhythm – planned activities should really be done at a time when you are all well-rested and your child is at a loose end.
 If they are fully engaged in independent play, then there is absolutely no need to interrupt them to do an activity.

 For toddlers, one planned activity per day is more than enough.